 Global Executive VP Marketing

 Imagine if all our major companies and their executives stood together, to support the Black community in the UK to priorities our economic advancement and the eradication of systemic racism.
 Imagine if we stopped paying lip service and put our money and our resources where our mouths and hearts seem to be.
 If we kept the momentum and energy that came after the murder of George Floyd in 2020, so that it does not take for the death of another Black person before we see the true state of the landscape toward Black people again.
 We need to act now and come together to create seismic and authentic change, change that will last.
 What if we had an alliance, a network of leaders and leading companies standing shoulder to shoulder with the Black community, not saying 'we are perfect' but saying 'we will honestly and wholeheartedly work together with the Black community, to ensure that 20 years from now, the next generation of Black people have a level playing field in the UK'.
 Imagine the change we would see if we centralised the conversation and worked together.

-BBN Founding Members
+BBN Coporate Members

 Together We Are Stronger